openimages/dataset/README.md

 The Source column indicates how the box was created:

-- "freeform" and "xclick" are drawn boxes from raters
+- "freeform" and "xclick" are human drawn boxes.
-- "activemil" are boxes verified to be tight (IoU > 0.7) through an Active MIL process.
+- "activemil" are boxes human verified to be tight (IoU > 0.7) through an Active MIL process.
-- "verification" are boxes verified to be tight (IoU > 0.7) from an object detection model internal to Google.
+- "verification" are boxes human verified to be tight (IoU > 0.7) from an object detection model internal to Google.

 ### class-descriptions.csv